 These are explained below.

-Minor congenital abnormalities are birth problems that don’t usually need treating.
-They include small fingers, small toenails and facial abnormalities, such as widespread eyes.
-Any woman can have a baby with minor congenital abnormalities.
-The risk seems to be greatest during the first 3 months of pregnancy.
+Minor congenital abnormalities are birth problems that don’t usually need any treatment.
+They include minor abnormalities of the fingers, toes or limbs.
+They also include specific facial features.
+Any woman can have a baby with minor congenital abnormalities, but taking epilepsy medicines means your risk is higher.

-Major congenital abnormalities are birth problems that need treating.
-They include things like spina bifida (a fault in the development of the spine and surrounding bones), a hole in the heart, or a cleft palate (where the roof of the mouth is not correctly joined).
+Major congenital abnormalities are birth problems that usually need treating.
+They include things like spina bifida, a hole in the heart, or a cleft palate (where the roof of the mouth is not correctly joined).

 The UK Epilepsy and Pregnancy Register was set up to find out more about having epilepsy and taking epilepsy medicines during pregnancy.
 The information in the table below is from the register’s findings between 1996 and 2012.
 It doesn’t have information about every epilepsy medicine available because, at the moment, there isn’t enough information available.